pooyamb/basteh/basteh-sled/README.md

-# actix-storage-sled
+# basteh-sled

-This crate provides implementations for actix-storage based on `sled` database.
+This crate provides implementations for basteh based on `sled` database.

-> Please refer to actix-storage crate documentations for full details about usage and use cases.
+> Please refer to basteh crate documentations for full details about usage and use cases.

 ### Implementation details